Read Book Review: 1984 by George Orwell Part 1

-A good question to ask is why The Inner Party went to all the trouble to torture those they considered thought criminals.
+A good question to ask about the book 1984 is why The Inner Party went to all the trouble to torture those they considered thought criminals.
 There was only one reason, to maintain power over people.
 This included all citizens, to destroy individuals and independent thinkers.
 Both were considered guilty of being thought criminals, no more than a ‘flaw in the pattern, a stain to be laundered out of the cloth, a cancer cell to be cauterized.

 Towards the end of the interrogation O’Brie told Winston that essentially the individual was just a cell in the body of Big Brother, the body was not affected at all when the cell died.
 Winston asked about the stars being light years away from Earth.
 O’Brien retorted that stars were no more than small clumps of fire a few kilometers away from the Earth’s surface.
 It would be interesting to find out how many people would believe either of the above two claims became ‘official policy’.

 At the very end of the interrogation the straps that bound Winston were finally loosened and he was able to get off the gurney.
 Then Winston saw himself in a mirror.
 What he saw was a ‘bowed, grey coloured skeleton thing’ that Winston had become.
 Winston had slowly been starved to death.
 His body was completely grey with ‘ancient ingrained dirt’.
 His legs had shrunk to the point that his knees were thicker than his thighs.He had stunk like a goat.